Uberi/University-Notes/PHIL110A/PHIL110A.md

 * This method is deductive - a counterexample allows us to conclude with certainty that a theory is false.
 * We eliminate confirmation bias by specifically going against it.
 * We are trying to prove something false rather than true, so we are specifically trying to look for a specific thing.
+We are starting with the hypothesis in this case, the

 Although we cannot determine the truth of the hypothesis by observation, we can increase the our **confidence** in it.